TERMS AND CONDITIONS TO ASPIRE SUBSCRIPTION SERVICES AGREEMENT

 8.2 DAMAGES LIMITATION.
 Except for each Party’s indemnity obligations under Section 7 or its fraud or intentional misconduct, IN NO EVENT WILL EITHER PARTY BE LIABLE TO THE OTHER FOR ANY INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES OF ANY KIND, INCLUDING BUT NOT LIMITED TO LOST REVENUES, PROFITS, AND/OR GOODWILL, FOR ANY MATTER ARISING OUT OF OR RELATED TO THE PERFORMANCE OR NONPERFORMANCE OF THIS AGREEMENT, WHETHER SUCH LIABILITY IS ASSERTED ON THE BASIS OF CONTRACT, TORT OR OTHERWISE, EVEN IF A PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 8.3 DATA BREACH LIMIT.
-NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS AGREEMENT, ASPIRE’S MAXIMUM LIABILITY FOR CLAIMS, LOSSES OR OTHER LIABILITY RELATED TO THE UNAUTHORIZED USE OF DISCLOSURE OF DATA OR ANY INDEMNITY OBLIGATIONS AS SET OUT AT SECTION 7 ABOVE OR AS OTHERWISE STATED HEREIN, SHALL NOT EXCEED $500,000.
+NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS AGREEMENT, ASPIRE’S MAXIMUM AGGREGATE LIABILITY FOR ALL CLAIMS, LOSSES OR OTHER LIABILITY RELATED TO THE UNAUTHORIZED USE OF DISCLOSURE OF DATA OR ANY INDEMNITY OBLIGATIONS SHALL NOT EXCEED $500,000.

 9.1 Confidential Information.
 Each Party (the “Receiving Party”) understands that the other Party (the “Disclosing Party”) has disclosed or may disclose business, technical or financial information relating to the Disclosing Party’s business (hereinafter referred to as “Confidential Information” of the Disclosing Party).
 The Receiving Party agrees: (i) to take reasonable precautions to protect such Confidential Information, and (ii) not to use (except in performance of the Services or as otherwise permitted herein) or divulge it to any third party, but excluding employees or authorized representatives who need to know such information for Receiving Party to perform its obligations hereunder and who are contractually bound to keep such information confidential.
 The foregoing will not apply to any information that the Receiving Party can document (a) is or becomes generally available to the public, or (b) was in its possession or known by it prior to receipt from the Disclosing Party, or (c) was rightfully disclosed to it without restriction by a third party, (d) was independently developed without use of any Confidential Information of the Disclosing Party, or (e) is required to be disclosed by law (provided, however, where permitted, the Receiving Party shall provide prior written notice prior to any disclosure required by law and provide Receiving Party the opportunity to seek a protective order or other appropriate remedy); provided that, where permitted, the Receiving Party shall provide written notice prior to any disclosure required by law sufficient for the Receiving Party to seek a protective order or other appropriate remedy.
 The confidentiality obligations of each Party and its employees will survive the expiration or termination of this Agreement.